rmjarvis/TreeCorr/docs/_build/html/_sources/patches.rst.txt

 algorithm runs:

-* ``kmeans_init`` specifies what procedure to use for the initialization of the groups.
+* ``kmeans_init`` specifies what procedure to use for the initialization of the patches.
 Options are:

    * 'random' = Choose initial centers randomly from among the input points.
      This is the traditional k-means initialization algorithm.